31 August 2018

 on course website

-In these populated deltas, activities of delta inhabitants often disturb the natural complex and dynamic balance of delta-forming processes, thereby putting deltas at risk.
-For example, deltas are under pressure from accelerated sea-level rise due to global warming, altered water and sediment discharge due to dike, dam and reservoir construction, accelerated land subsidence due to drainage and extraction of groundwater and hydrocarbons, and loss of habitats and biodiversity due to land use change.
-These changes also affect livelihood conditions and potentially societies.
-To deal with the changing delta conditions and to ensure a sustainable future delta life, we need to understand the driving processes of change in a delta, predict impacts and optimize management solutions.
-This requires a multi-disciplinary approach, integrating natural (e.g. physical, biological, chemical) and social (e.g. governance, law, socio-economic) sciences.
+River deltas are complex systems, and therefore, cover a wide range of topics from both the natural and the social sciences.
+In this course, you will look beyond your own (research or professional) boundary, and place your expertise in the wider context of sustainable delta management.
+Integrating disciplines, approaches and experiences is urgently needed because (often densely populated) deltas worldwide are increasingly under pressure of climate change and human impact.
+For example, deltas suffer from accelerated sea-level rise due to global warming, altered supply of sediment and water due to dike, dam and reservoir construction, accelerated land subsidence due to drainage and extraction of groundwater and hydrocarbons, and loss of habitats and biodiversity due to land use change.
+These changes affect livelihood conditions, and potentially, societies.
+To deal with the changing delta conditions and to ensure a sustainable future delta life, we need to understand the driving forces behind the processes of change in a delta, increase our ability to predict impacts, and optimize management and governance solutions.
+This requires a multi-disciplinary approach, integrating both natural (e.g. physical, biological, chemical) and social (e.g. governance, law, socioeconomic) disciplines.

-EUR 850: Course + course materials + housing
+EUR 700: Course + course materials + mealplan

 on course website